How to Measure Your Windows and Doors for Replacement

 Enlist a helper

 Measuring windows and doors can be a one-person job, but it will go a lot faster with a helper.
-Have your helper record the measurements as you go in this convenient printable form.
+Have your helper record the measurements as you go in this convenient printable form (Spanish version).
 To avoid a mistake, after you read the measurements, have them read the numbers back as you double check the dimensions.
 It’s also handy to have a helper hold one side of the tape measure when measuring larger windows and doors.

 Measure the width